ClarityNLP/ClarityNLP/docs/developer_guide/algorithms/nlpql_eval.rst

 NLPQL logical expressions use data from **one or more** task result documents and compute a new set of results.
 The results get written back to MongoDB as a set of new result documents.
-The evaluation of a logical expressions is also called a **multi-row operation**, since it typically consumes and generates multiple rows in the intermediate results CSV file.
+The evaluation of a logical expression is also called a **multi-row operation**, since it typically consumes and generates multiple rows in the intermediate results CSV file.